-Perhaps a term to use for the quality and elegance of this new French Watch brand.
-Seeing on paper is one thing but to see it close up and personal is an absolute delight!
-I pulled the trigger on this one as I had a feeling this could be a gem – and I was right!
+For quality and elegance this new French Watch brand is a breath of fresh air!
+Seeing it on paper is one thing but to see it close up and personal is an absolute delight!
+I Just had to have this one as I had a feeling this could be a gem – and I was right!
 This is the Briston Clubmaster HMS Date quartz watch in Black/Khaki case/strap combination.
 Wonderful hand finished Italian polished acetate (Tortoise shell) case, seamlessly integrated into a stainless steel framework and is one of the sweetest watches I’ve come across for ages!

-Measuring 40mm x 40mm x 11.7mm this cushion shaped case impresses me greatly, such is it’s soft dark Tortoise shell lustre finsh.
+Measuring 40mm x 40mm x 11.7mm this cushion shaped case impresses me greatly, such is it’s soft dark Tortoise shell lustre finish.
 The highly polished stainless bezel, lugs and case frame/back are so smoothly integrated it’s like an Art Nouveau gem.
+And the brightwork is beautifully polished, it really stands out.

 This model is powered by a Miyota 2315 quartz movement which is a straight forward Japan assembled unit with an accuracy of around 20 secs/month and a battery change (Silver Oxide SR626SW or Renata 377) every 3 years or so.
-A sensible choice in my opinion as these are very reliable and also not a problem if replacement is ever required.
-The Crystal is a 2.3mm thick domed mineral glass and the model has a 100m Water Resistance rating.
+A sensible choice in my opinion as these are very reliable and also no problem if replacement is ever required.
+The Crystal is 2.3mm thick domed mineral glass and the model has a 100m Water Resistance rating, which is a real plus at this price range.

-The supplied khaki NATO strap is 20mm wide and approx 245 in length and the case having standard lugs will accept almost any strap you care to name without difficulty.
+The supplied khaki NATO strap is 20mm wide and approx 245 in length and the case, having standard lugs, will accept any standard strap.
+But the advantage of the NATO style is that it fits the wrist so well.

-I particularly like this colour combination of the polished stainless steel bezel, lugs and back, framed by the brown lustrous tortoise acetate and all against the khaki colour of the strap – just does it for me.
+Briston take care to match the strap style and colours to the model and this combination of the polished stainless steel bezel, lugs and back, framed by the brown lustrous tortoise acetate and all against the khaki colour of the strap – just does it for me.
+Indeed there are a few brands around who use alternative case materials, but this quality acetate is an absolute winner for me.

 So am I pleased?

 Yes! in fact VERY pleased and delighted with this purchase – it is certainly one of the sweetest watch models I’ve seen for years!
-In fact a breath of fresh air from a new Watch Company just has to be good!
+As I already said, a breath of fresh air from this new Watch Company just has to be good!

 For wearing it’s equally as good as a dress watch or as a daily.
 It costs around £130 in the UK (HERE) from Twisted Time and for me, the use of that perfectly finished and shaped acetate, is an absolute design triumph and the overall concept is arguably well above it’s price point.